 How does the app determine the best measurement server?

 When starting a measurement cycle, the application runs a brief latency test to measurement servers in the application's configuration.
-The nearest measurement server with the lowest round-trip latency is selected as the target for all subsequent measurements (throughput, latency and packet loss).
+The nearest measurement server with the lowest round-trip latency is selected as the target for all subsequent measurements (throughput, latency, packet loss and jitter).

 Will it disrupt my using my phone, e.g. generate cross-traffic?